 #4 Make Huge Savings by Travelling Abroad for Dental Treatments

-And, if you are searching for cheap dental implants or an affordable All-on-4, you can find them in Thailand where the price is around NZD $2,250 compared to NZD $5,500 for a single implant.
-For an All-on-4 in Thailand, the price is a stunning NZD $12,420, compared to NZD $29,000 in New Zealand.
+And, if you are searching for cheap dental implants or an affordable full-mouth restoration, you can find them in Thailand where the price is around NZD $2,250 compared to NZD $5,500 for a single implant.
+For the All-on-4® treatment concept in Thailand, the price is a stunning NZD $12,420, compared to NZD $29,000 in New Zealand.

 #5 Become A Dental School Volunteer